x10xchange/starknet-perpetual/docs/spec.md

 ### Requests

-General component registration of requests and validate.
-In charge of approving user requests for Transfer, Withdraw, and Set Public Key flows before the operator can execute them.
+A component for registration of user requests and validation.
+The component allows users request the following flows: transfer_request, withdraw_request, set_public_key_request and set_owner_account_request flows before the operator can execute them.
 #### Interface

 ```rust